-A truly unique experience in luxury accommodation 15 minutes from Boonah in the beautiful Scenic Rim.
+A truly unique experience in luxury accommodation, 15 minutes from Boonah in the beautiful Scenic Rim.
 Nestled amongst the hills, with spectacular views to the mountains of the World Heritage listed national parks, you will find South East Queensland’s first couples’ luxury glamping private retreat.

-Only 90 minutes drive south-west of the Brisbane CBD and the Gold Coast, this secluded Eco-retreat will allow you to experience the romantic side of camping while being pampered with quality linen, plush pillow top queen ensemble, electric blankets and much more.
+Only 90 minutes drive south-west of Brisbane and the Gold Coast, this secluded Eco-retreat will allow you to experience the romantic side of camping while being pampered with quality linen, plush pillow top queen ensemble, electric blankets and much more.

 The development of Ketchup’s Bank Glamping was based on a clear concept to provide ‘the glamour of luxury accommodation with the romance of camping under the stars’ in an ecologically friendly way.
 All aspects were carefully considered to achieve this perfect mix of glamour, camping and minimal environmental impact.
 The result is a unique nature based accommodation which provides a high level of luxury appointments.
-With a maximum of only 4 guests at any one time across our 100 acre property, Ketchup’s Bank Glamping truly offers the definition of a private luxury couples Eco-retreat.
+With a maximum of only six guests at any one time across our 100 acre property, Ketchup’s Bank Glamping truly offers the definition of a private luxury couples Eco-retreat.

 The area has a rich early settler history of hardy timber cutters, bullock teams and pioneer cattle farmers.
 Ketchup’s Bank Glamping was named after an infamous track which caused a few problems for the bullock teams due to its steepness.
 This track is now the driveway into Ketchup’s Bank Glamping (never fear, the driveway is now sealed with bitumen to ensure your safe arrival).